-This locator tool aims to help disabled and older people find out where in London accessible and/or specialist older persons housing is being built.
+This locator tool aims to help people find out where in London accessible and/or specialist older persons housing is being built.

 Accessible and specialist older persons housing locator